 The parameters to be determined influence the whole production, i.e., the machines used, their scheduling, part routing, etc. Moreover, the mapping between these parameters and the performance parameters of the plant is not invertable, consequently, in order to obtain the required results, the use of the previously developed simulation model of the plant was straightforward.
 Production orders were generated randomly based on the statistical data of a month, which could be considered as characteristic.
 A new algorithm was developed for placing the printed wires on the boards.
-Substituting the simulation for an appropriate neural network trained by the back propagation technique an acceleration of the optimisation with a factor of about 6000 was experienced.
-The average surface utilisation of the raw material was increased by about 20%, with the additional benefits of using only some, this way standardised boards as raw material, i.e. lower purchase prices, lower storage costs and better quality of the end products.
+Substituting the simulation for an appropriate neural network trained by the back propagation technique an acceleration of the raw material was increased by about 20%, with the additional benefits of using only some, this way standardised boards as raw material, i.e. lower purchase prices, lower storage costs and better quality of the end products.

-Some proposals for further improvement of the production were also given as some supplementary results of the project:

-- introduction of a more flexible working time, - modification of the production information system, - pointing out the bottlenecks in the production, - · warehousing of some frequently ordered products, - introduction of new operations in the production, - extension of the simulation for the order processing and some preparatory phases of the production.
+Some proposals for further improvement of the production were also given as some supplementary results of the project, like introduction of a more flexible working time, modification of the production information system, pointing out the bottlenecks in the production, warehousing of some frequently ordered products, introduction of new operations in the production and extension of the simulation for the order processing and some preparatory phases of the production.

-The success of the project indicates the applicability of the concept presented in this section, i.e., the hybrid, Al-, ML- and simulation-supported production optimisation.
+The success of the project indicates the applicability of the concept presented in this section, i.e., the hybrid, AI-, ML- and simulation-supported production optimisation.